hackersanddesigners/chatty-pub/front/docs/CSS.md

 Then:

 1. Copy the link to the uploaded font.
+It may take a little while for the font to be available in **Chatty-pub**.
-2. Add a @font-face rule for the font, but wrap it in three backticks.
+2. Add a `@font-face` rule for the font, but wrap it in three backticks.
 Like so:

 - `font-name`: Can be any name you like, and you just use the same name later in your style rule.
 - `font-url`: Paste the url of the file you just uploaded here.